CalMatters/mailchimp-bots/README.md

 export INTEREST_CAT_ID='abc...123'
 ```

 Run `get_info.py` one last time. `interests.json` should appear and contain the relevant interest IDs.

 Save the interest ID into your env file for local development or as an environmental variable if you are setting up AWS.
 </details>

 ### Slack Webhook
-These are write only bots: they use a very simple webhook to send data into a specific channel.
+These bots use a simple webhook to send data into a specific channel.
+They are not interactive.

 To set this up, go to [Your Apps](https://api.slack.com/apps) and click `Create New App`.
-A pop-up window should appear, with two options; select `From a manifest`.
+In the resulting pop-up window, select `From a manifest`.
+Choose a workspace to develop the app in and hit `Next`.
 Delete everything in the text box under the `JSON` tab.
 Copy the code in `manifest.json` and paste it in.
 Click `Next` and then `Create`.

 From the sidebar that appears select `Incoming Webhooks` then scroll down until you see `Add New Webhook to Workspace`.
-Click that button, select the channel you want the metrics or test messages to go into and click `Allow`.
+Click that button, select the channel you want the metrics or test messages to go into, then click `Allow`.

 Save the `Webhook URL` into your env file for local development or as an environmental variable if you are setting up AWS.